 The Advantages of Owning a Pop-Up Canopy

 Pop-up canopies are popular in the summertime to provide shade.
-While durable models made with vinyl, polyurethane, or polyethylene resist substantial amounts of rain, provide an escape from unexpected weather.
+Durable models made with vinyl, polyurethane, or polyethylene resist substantial amounts of rain, providing an escape from unexpected weather.
 Models with sidewalls may even protect from wind, as long as you stabilize them with stakes or sandbags.
-With the right accessories, pop-up canopies can also protect from insects and offer some privacy.
+With the right accessories, pop-up canopies can also protect you from insects and offer some privacy.

 Overall, the best pop-up canopies provide: